-The course has been designed so that you can align your studies to your passion in music and graduate with a degree that represents your interests and skills.
+The course has been designed so you can align your studies with your passion in music and graduate with a degree that represents your interests and skills.
 With a wide range of optional modules leading to named degree pathways, you can graduate with any of the following titles:

-You will gain key industry links to the music world with regular visiting guest speakers and master-classes from leading practitioners and music industry managers and the opportunity to work with a range of artists and professors in residence including the Firebird Orchestra, Allegri String Quartet, Daniel Miller, Founder of Mute Records and Grammy award winning producer Alan Branch.
+You will be taught by leading industry professionals of national and international standing.
+Gain key industry links to the music world with regular visiting guest speakers and master-classes from leading practitioners and music industry managers and the opportunity to work with a range of artists and professors in residence including the Firebird Orchestra, Allegri String Quartet, Daniel Miller, Founder of Mute Records and Grammy award winning producer Alan Branch.

 Sign up now to receive more information about studying at Middlesex University London.

 You’ll explore performance, composition or songwriting, music technology, studio music production, music theory and specialise in genres such as classical, jazz and popular music.

 You’ll be encouraged to think critically about music by studying key ideas and concepts, from the historical, political and economic to the technological and aesthetic.
 You'll learn harmony